Warning

 return contents or f"{prefix}*{empty_message}*"

-def _dataset_provenance(self, history_id: str, id: str) -> Dict[str, Any]:
+def _dataset_provenance(self, history_id: str, id: str) -> dict[str, Any]:

 provenance = self._get(f"histories/{history_id}/contents/{id}/provenance").json()